SealedSaint/CarND-MPC-Project/WRITEUP.md

 At first I chose value too large for N, around 30.
 This cause performance issues and was causing the MPC to predict unnecessarily far into the future.
 I ended up settling on an N value of 10, which works well.

 I used many different dt values over the course of my tweaking.
 I found that this value needed to be decreased as the reference velocity increased so that an appropriate prediction distance was maintained.
 At a low speed of 10mph, 0.5 was sufficient.
-I settled on a reference velocity of 30mph, so dt of 0.1 is what I ended up with.
+I was able to achieve a reference velocity of 80mph, so a dt of 0.15 is what I ended up with.

 ## Polynomial Fitting and MPC Preprocessing